-Gangrenous dermatitis is a poultry disease caused by the bacterium, Clostridium and Staph (Staphylococcus aureus).
-Farmers experience rapid onset of skin lesions and mortality spikes as reactions to Gangrenous dermatitis.
+Gangrenous dermatitis is a poultry disease caused by the bacterium, Clostridium, and Staph (Staphylococcus aureus).
+Farmers experience a rapid onset of skin lesions and mortality spikes as reactions to Gangrenous dermatitis.
 The results are disastrous to a flock.

 'Nature abhors a vacuum' is a well-known statement in some circles.
 This idiom is used to express the idea that empty or unfilled spaces are unnatural, as they go against the laws of nature and physics.
 Disinfectants are designed to create biological vacuums.

 Disinfectants are only good for a very short period of time.
 They kill the majority of the microbes on surfaces where they are applied, but that killing power may only be good for a few minutes.
 After that, you are left with an area completely devoid of any kind of life.
 Eventually, something will move in to fill that space, and that something will be whatever can migrate from a nearby, non-disinfected area.

 It stands to reason that if there is an outbreak of Gangrenous dermatitis in a poultry house, then the disease will be in adjacent areas or the depth of the litter.
 These areas will not be affected by the application of disinfectants.
 Therefore the result of the disinfection will be the extermination of both harmful and beneficial bacteria.
 Without a repopulation strategy of beneficial bacteria, disinfection has made the situation worse, as the dangerous Gangrenous dermatitis is now unchallenged and has free reign.

 Competitive Exclusion and a New Mode of Combat